VadeanFlaviuAlexandru/Simple_Calculator/README.md

 ## Key Features

-* A simple working calculator in React
+* A simple working calculator in React.
-* Has a day and night theme button with nice animation
+* Has a day and night theme button with nice animation.
 * Used this great nature palette for it:

 ![3](https://user-images.githubusercontent.com/103831098/195432396-49c5a42f-2d8f-492f-b65e-a7a27348d9cf.PNG)